awsdocs/amazon-pinpoint-developer-guide/doc-source/tutorials-importing-data-lambda-function-input-split.md

-# Step 4: Create the Lambda Function That Splits Input Data<a name="tutorials-importing-data-lambda-function-input-split"></a>
+# Step 4: Create the Lambda function that splits input data<a name="tutorials-importing-data-lambda-function-input-split"></a>

 The solution that's described in this tutorial uses three Lambda functions\.
 The first Lambda function is triggered when you upload a file to a specific Amazon S3 bucket\.
 This function reads the content of the input file, and then breaks it into smaller parts\.
 Other functions \(which you create later in this tutorial\) process these incoming files concurrently\.
 Processing the files concurrently reduces the amount of time that it takes to import all of the endpoints into Amazon Pinpoint\.

-## Step 4\.1: Create the Function<a name="tutorials-importing-data-lambda-function-input-split-create"></a>
+## Step 4\.1: Create the function<a name="tutorials-importing-data-lambda-function-input-split-create"></a>

 To create the first Lambda function for this tutorial, you first have to upload the \.zip file that you created in [Step 3](tutorials-importing-data-create-python-package.md)\.
 Next, you set up the function itself\.